KenanZhu/KNZ_GeoTrackLab/README.md

   * As of October 5, 2024, Matlab project will no longer be considered.[ADIN 2024/10/5]

 ## Project Update

 Update: 2024/11/03:
 1. KNZ_GeoTrackLab: Fix some bug, Modify some UI logic.
+2. KNZ_GeoTrackLab: Complete the function of Satellite track plot.

+Update: 2024/11/03:
+1. KNZ_GeoTrackLab: Fix some bug, Modify some UI logic.